mishka-group/mishka-cms-front/README.md

 # mishka_cms_react
-This is a react frontend version that uses MishkaCms API
+This is a React/NextJS frontend version that uses MishkaCms API